-As part of the initiative to declare the Americas trachoma-free, actions have been initiated to determine whether more populations are affected by the disease beyond those countries.
-Bolivia is one of the countries where rapid assessments will be carried out to meet this objective.
-An Opportunity to Improve the Health of Communities, Women, and Children in the Americas
+As part of the initiative to declare the Americas free of trachoma, actions have been taken to determine whether more populations are affected by the disease beyond those countries.
+Ecuador is one of the countries where rapid assessments will be conducted for this purpose.